 Future of the LED TVs

-The argument on LED vs LCD Monitor has no meaning if the literal meaning is taken since the difference is simply on the backlighting methodology.
+The argument on LED vs LCD Monitor or led vs LCD tv has no meaning if the literal meaning is taken since the difference is simply on the backlighting methodology.
+Both LCD versus LED types of monitors can be connected through HDMI, DVI, or other audio or video signal transmission cable.
 Every matter has pros and cons.
 But taking all the aspects into account LED TVs will give you the taste of the newest and the finest.
 But carefully check the specifications such as types of panels according to your particular need.
+So, which is better led or LCD?
+Now we hope that you can choose whether LCD or led monitor you need know the difference between LCD and LED monitor.
+Want to know the difference between LCD and CRT monitors?
+Click here to read.